mateen-malik/EDA263/assignment1/report.md

 - User knows: password, pin code
   - pros
-    - Easy and cheap to implement
+    - Easy and cheap to implement.
-    - User can pick its' own password and change it easily
+    - User can pick its' own password and change it easily.
-    - Can be provided via electronics from a distance, i.e email
+    - Can be provided via electronics from a distance, i.e email.
   - cons
-    - The user might write it down. good for hackers, bad for the system
+    - The user might write it down. good for hackers, bad for the system.
-    - The electronic media, like the email can be hacked
+    - The electronic media, like the email can be hacked.
     - Stored in a database with or without encryption, which might be accessed by a hacked using some cpu power.
 - User has: key card, smart card, regular keys
   - pros
-    - You need both the password and the physical token, if a password exists
+    - You need both the password and the physical token, if a password exists, more layers of security.
-    - A hacker can't eavesdropping, like with a regular password
+    - A hacker can't eavesdropping, like with a regular password.
   - cons
-    - You need hardware, which might be expensive
+    - You need hardware, which might be expensive.
-    - A hacker might get a hold of the key
+    - A hacker might get a hold of the key.
-    - You need to transport the key to the user, physically - it might get stolen
+    - You need to transport the key to the user, physically - it might get stolen.
 - User is: biometrics, fingerprint, eyeball, voice
   - pros
-    - Difficult to copy, nothing to eavesdrop
+    - Difficult to copy, nothing to eavesdrop.
-    - The user don't have to bring anything
+    - The user don't have to bring anything.
-    - Difficult to lose
+    - Difficult to lose.
   - cons
-    - Can't be used by everyone, i.e. disable people
+    - Can't be used by everyone, i.e. disable people.
-    - You might lose your biometric (like your eye)
+    - You might lose your biometric (like your eye).
-    - Difficult and expensive to implement
+    - Difficult and expensive to implement.
-    - Might not be very accurate, missmatching for i.e
+    - Might not be very accurate, missmatching for i.e.

 ### 3.c